Lee Young-hee (physicist)

-Lee Young-hee (born 28 July 1955) is a South Korean physicist.
-He is currently professor in physics and energy science at Sungkyunkwan University as a SKKU fellow.
-He is also director of the Center for Integrated Nanostructure Physics in the Institute for Basic Science (IBS).
-He has been a Clarivate Analytics Highly Cited Researcher in the cross-field category in 2018, 2019, and 2020.
+Lee Young Hee (born 28 July 1955) is a South Korean physicist.
+He was a distinguished professor in physics and energy science at Sungkyunkwan University as a SKKU fellow and also director of the Center for Integrated Nanostructure Physics in the Institute for Basic Science (IBS) until 2023, before going to Hubei University of Technology and Peking University.
+He has been a Clarivate Analytics Highly Cited Researcher in the cross-field category in 2018–2024.

 Education

 Lee received a B.S. in physics, Chonbuk National University in 1982.
 In 1986 he received his Ph.D. in physics at Kent State University on the subject of "Classical and Quantum Computer Simulation Studies: Molecular Dynamics of the Kerr Effect in CS2 and Green's Function MonteCarlo Calculation of the Electronic Correlation Energy in Atoms" which was advised by Michael A. Lee.